Police free Bosnian Serb who led protests over son’s death

-SARAJEVO, Bosnia-Herzegovina (AP) — Authorities in the Bosnian Serb part of Bosnia have released from detention the man who has led protests to demand the truth about his son’s death and whose arrest has sparked tensions.
+SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian Serb authorities on Wednesday released from detention the man who has sparked anti-government protests with his demands for the truth about his son’s death.

-Davor Dragicevic was released Wednesday after he was questioned by prosecutors in Banja Luka, the main Bosnian Serb city.
-Police arrested Dragicevic on Tuesday over allegations that his protests were a threat to security.
+Police arrested Davor Dragicevic on Tuesday over allegations that he threatened the security of Interior Minister Dragan Lukac.
+He was freed after being questioned by prosecutors in Banja Luka, the main Bosnian Serb city.

+The prosecutor’s office said the legal proceedings against Dragicevic will continue but that there was no reason to keep him in detention.

 Several other people also were detained, including some opposition politicians and briefly Dragicevic’s ex-wife.
 The family’s supporters rallied in protest, scuffling with the police in the city.